 Finally, on the most profound level, we search for and discover the beauty of God in the Holy Eucharist.
 With the Psalmist we sing: “One thing I ask of the Lord; this I seek; to dwell in the house of the Lord all the days of my life, to gaze on the Lord’s beauty, to visit His temple.”
 The beauty of the Liturgy enables us to penetrate the deepest mystery of God and actually share in the communion of the Blessed Trinity with the Mystical Body of Christ.
 In the Liturgy, we pray with Christ in praising the Father and thus experience a taste of eternal glory…the delights of heavenly beauty.
 Whether in consuming the Sacred Host or gazing upon Him in adoration, He quenches our deepest need for His presence within us.

-They publish a beautiful print magazine, Spirit of Carmel, and we encourage you to support the work of the sisters with your prayers and through donations and subscriptions to the Spirit of Carmel.
+We encourage you to support the work of the sisters with your prayers and through donations and planned giving.
+Click here to learn more..

 Or for more information, please contact: